 “I think [Vince] got that I knew the business [with my radio background] or understood the business, but one of the things he said that I think I’ll never forget was, ‘Listen, television is movement.
 We gotta move.
 We gotta move.
 We gotta move, constantly, be moving.
-Change your angles, let’s do different things.
+Change your angles; let’s do different things.
 Television is movement, and in my mind, WWE’s production is one of the best.
-It’s unbelievable and that’s because of Vince.
-He hires great people but it starts there [with him].
-It really is unparallel.”
+It’s unbelievable, and that’s because of Vince.
+He hires great people, but it starts there [with him].
+It really is unparalleled.”

 Working with Sunny

 During his time with the company, Pettengill got to work with many colorful characters from Macho Man Randy Savage, Doc Hendrix (Michael ‘PS’ Hayes), to Sunny (Tammy Sytch).

 “Sunny was great.
 I mean, very self-deprecating, very entertaining, friendly.
 I think she was involved with one of the wrestlers at the time (Chris Candido), but she was great.
 We had a lot of laughs, and we did a couple of shows together as a matter of fact but just a terrific person.”